Techscaler Catalyst

 Not a Techscaler member yet?
 You'll be prompted to apply.

 Already a member?
-You'll be invited to apply to the Autumn '25 cohort.
+You'll be invited to apply for Techscaler Catalyst Spring '26.

 Techscaler Catalyst Activity & Support

-Seven live interactive hybrid workshops, led by founders and industry experts.
-Workshops are bolstered by pre-session material to ensure workshops are as much of a space to discuss and take action, as well as discover practical frameworks.
+Eight interactive online workshops, led by founders and industry experts.
+Workshops are bolstered by pre-session material to ensure the sessions are a space to discuss and take action, as well as to discover practical frameworks.

 Partner drop-ins